gabrieldelisle/Machine-learning/README.md

-I put here a compilation of a tools I learned and implemented
+I put here a compilation of tools I learned and implemented